 Buttercream is one of the easiest things to make dairy free/vegan.
 All you need to do is swap the regular butter for your favorite vegan alternative!
 This recipe is sweet (as buttercream is), but also has a nice hit of tang from the lemon.

 To make the buttercream, add the room temperature butter to a large mixing bowl or bowl of a stand mixer and beat until creamy and well combined.

 Beat in the lemon zest.
 You can use as much or as little as you want to achieve your desired lemon flavor.

-Beat in the sifted powdered sugar, 1 cup at a time, until your desired consistency is reached.
+Mix in the sifted powdered sugar, 1 cup at a time, until your desired consistency is reached.
 You will need 2-3 cups of sugar, depending on how thick you like it.
 Sifting the sugar is important for that silky smooth feel, but if you’re in a pinch, you can get away with not sifting.
-Beat in the milk and lemon juice.
+Finally, mix in the milk and lemon juice.